jaanhvee-gif/ai-tools-setup-log/research/playbook.md

 **Why he is successful**

-:contentReference (source: MrBeast, https://www.youtube.com/@MrBeast) is one of the most successful creators globally, known for:
+(MrBeast, https://www.youtube.com/@MrBeast) is one of the most successful creators globally, known for:
 - High-budget productions
 - Extreme challenges and spectacle
 - Strong storytelling and retention